MathisHammel/Tweetmetric/README.md

 And that's it.

+Note: you can pick only the [docker-compose file](./docker-compose.yml) and create your `.env` file without having to clone all this git repository.

 ## Contributions

 If you have to add a python dependancies in order to patch or add some features, please complete the [requirements.txt](./src/requirements.txt).